AlexanderDzhoganov/Skylines-Sapphire/README.md

 4.1 The <UIView> tag

 All skin modules are contained within `<UIView>` and `</UIView>` tags.

+Note: You can only have one `<UIView>` tag per module!

 These tags define the root of the UI hierarchy (the in-game `UIView` object).
 Inside these tags you will define <Component> tags with their respective properties.
 If it all seems confusing, here is an example:

 ```xml
 <UIView>